 Meadows Jazz Orchestra

-The MJO explores the repertoire of the artists and traditions of the big band greats such as Duke Ellington, Count Basie, Stan Kenton, Maynard Ferguson, Thad Jones & Mel Lewis and more.
-The ensemble also performs contemporary compositions, including compositions by members of the Meadows Jazz Orchestra.
+The MJO explores the scope of repertoire from the traditions of the great big bands including: Duke Ellington, Count Basie, Stan Kenton, Maynard Ferguson, Thad Jones & Mel Lewis and more.
+Additionally, the MJO performs contemporary pieces including compositions by current members of the Meadows Jazz Orchestra.

 The Meadows Jazz Orchestra, established in 1998, has performed with guest artists including John Holiday, Lynn Seaton, Dennis DiBlasio, Akira Sato, Kevin Butler and Derrick Horne, among others.
 The MJO has also hosted distinguished artists for performances and masterclasses including Alan Hood and Owen Broder, and ensembles including the Count Basie Orchestra and the U.S. Air Force Dimensions in Blue.

 In addition to the numerous performances that the MJO has presented at the Meadows School of the Arts, the ensemble has performed at the North Texas Jazz Festival, the Dallas Woman’s Club, the Dallas City Performance Hall and at the 2016 Black Tie Dinner.

 In fall 2015, the MJO started a tradition of hosting an annual swing dance, which has become an SMU community favorite event.